AutolabJS/AutolabJS/load_balancer/test/README.md

 This directory contains unit,integration and functional tests for stand alone **load balancer** component of Autolab.
-The other components, namely Gitlab, Autolab-DB, main server and execution nodes get replaced with test doubles.
+The other components, namely Gitlab, AutolabJS-DB, main server and execution nodes get replaced with test doubles.